apache/carbondata/docs/data-management-on-carbondata.md

 ##### Compacting pre-aggregate tables
 Compaction command (ALTER TABLE COMPACT) need to be run separately on each pre-aggregate table.
-Running Compaction command on main table will **not automatically** compact the pre-aggregate tables.Compaction is an optional operation for pre-aggregate table.
+Running Compaction command on main table will **not automatically** compact the pre-aggregate tables.
+Compaction is an optional operation for pre-aggregate table.
 If compaction is performed on main table but not performed on pre-aggregate table, all queries still can benefit from pre-aggregate tables.
 To further improve performance on pre-aggregate tables, compaction can be triggered on pre-aggregate tables directly, it will merge the segments inside pre-aggregate table.